Markets Right Now: Stocks open mostly lower on Wall Street

 9:35 a.m.

-Stocks are opening mostly lower on Wall Street after several retailers reported weak holiday sales and cut their profit forecasts.
+Stocks are opening mostly lower on Wall Street, led by declines in high-dividend stocks like phone companies and utilities.

-Kohl’s plunged 18 percent in early trading Thursday, and Macy’s dropped 14 percent.
-Both reported weak sales during the holiday season.
-Macy’s said it would cut 10,000 jobs.
+Bond prices fell, sending yields higher, after the government reported Friday that employers added jobs at a steady pace last month and the unemployment rate ticked up because more people were looking for work.

 Most Read Stories